menu

 Of important note, Lone Tree is also a city of artists.
 Lone Tree has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lone Tree’s character.

-A relatively large number of people in Lone Tree telecommute to their jobs.
-Overall, about 19.13% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 23.50% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Lone Tree is English.
 Other important languages spoken here include Langs. of India and Spanish.